This succulent, fork-tender Mississippi roast can be made in the oven or a slow-cooker with carrots added (optional). Best. Roast. EVER!!!

 Mississippi roast is a home run main dish on several fronts.
 First, it is delicious.
 The savory rich flavor of the meat and the tangy au jus is outstanding.
 Second, Mississippi roast is ridiculously easy to make.
 Six ingredients, a slow cooker, and 8 hours are all you need.
 Third, leftovers are fantastic.
-As one who is a bit leftover averse, I found this roast to be an exception.
+As someone who is a bit leftover-averse, I found this roast to be an exception.
 I had it for dinner two nights in a row and loved it as much the second night as the first!

 Note: Although you don’t HAVE to brown the roast, I always do.
 Browning all sides in sizzling oil just makes for deeper flavor and a more caramelized exterior.
 It only takes a few extra minutes, and I highly recommend it.

 Slow cooker or oven method: This roast is wonderful made in the slow cooker or roasted “low and slow” in the oven.
 When using my slow cooker, I cook the roast roughly 7-8 hours on low.
 When baking in my favorite Lodge Cast Iron Dutch Oven or my enamel Dutch Oven (use a 6 quart oven, at least), I cook the roast on 225 degrees for 7-8 hours.

 Instant Pot Mississippi Roast: There is a bit more detail involved in making the Instant Pot version of Mississippi roast.
 To see the full list of instructions, you can go to my post, Instant Pot Mississippi Roast with Crispy Dale’s Potatoes.

 Carrots can be steamed in a microwave Zip & Steam until fully cooked and added to the roast during the last few hours of cooking.
 They will absorb some of the flavor of the au jus; they are delicious!